nbagul-ITC/Vehicle-Simulation-Toolkit/README.md

 ![alt text](https://cloud.githubusercontent.com/assets/3961167/19617456/c3bfd938-97e5-11e6-9c77-93d2f8955c61.gif)

 Creating realistic vehicle simulation environments fundamentally requires many different dynamic objects that interact with each other.
 Common dynamic objects include environmental signals, adjacent vehicles, and pedestrians.
-The Unity Vehicle Simulation Environment provides the scripts needed to create realistic driving scenarios using Unity3D.
-It includes dynamic objects, such as cars and pedestrians, and road generation scripts.
+The Unity Vehicle Simulation Environment provides the scripts needed to create realistic driving scenarios using Unity.
+It includes dynamic objects and road generation scripts.

-Note: This package includes scripts which may be dependent on additional external libraries.
-The Unity Standard Assets are included in the project but additional assets may be required.
-The dependent scripts are kept in the same folder and commented out.
+Note: This package includes scripts which are dependent on additional external libraries.
+The Unity Standard Assets is not included in the project.
+Please import them from the Unity Assets Store to fix dependencies.

 ## Driving Scenario Vehicle Visualization Tool